-10.1 Sizing-The paper shall be internally sized or surface sized, or both, so that it shall be suitable for the intended purpose, as agreed upon between the buyer and the seller.

-10.2 Printing Properties-If the paper is to be used in a printing process, a stipulation that the paper be suitable for this purpose shall be included in the requirements.

-10.3 Erasing Quality-If erasing quality is important to the buyer, the testing of this characteristic shall be agreed upon between the buyer and the seller.

-10.3.1 Visible feathering shall not be apparent after the paper has been written on with aqueous ink, erased, and written on again in the erased area with aqueous ink.

-10.4 Lightfastness-If lightfastness is of concern to the purchaser, use Test Method D 3424, Procedures 3 and 7, as agreed upon between the buyer and the seller.
+- 10.1 Sizing-The paper shall be internally sized and surface sized so that is shall be suitable for the intended purpose, as indicated by the purchaser. - 10.2 Printing Properties-If the paper is to be used in a printing process, a stipulation that the paper be suitable for this purpose shall be included in the requirements. - 10.3 Erasing Quality-If erasing quality is of importance to the buyer, the testing of this characteristic shall be agreed upon between the buyer and the seller. - 10.3.1 Visible feathering shall not be apparent after the paper has been written on with aqueous ink, erased, and written on again in the erased area with aqueous ink. - 10.4 Folding Endurance-Use Test Method D 2176 or TAPPI T 511.
+Folding endurance traditionally is considered to be a measure of the durability of paper, but opinion is divided.
+Therefore, it is suggested that a folding endurance requirement, if specified, be a subject of negotiation between the buyer and the seller. - 10.5 Lightfastness-If lightfastness is of concern to the purchaser, use Test Method D 3424, Procedures 3 and 7, as agreed upon between the buyer and the seller.